Ray Courtright: Colorado School of Mines

 In March 1924, Courtright was hired away from Nevada by the Colorado School of Mines in Golden, Colorado.
 At the time, the School of Mines had an enrollment of 450 students.
 Courtright was given a three-year contract at an advanced salary with a promise of a raise after the first season.
 Courtright stated that he regretted leaving Nevada but could not turn down the offer made by the Colorado school.
 He was the head football coach at the Colorado School of Mines from 1924 to 1926 and compiled a record of 7–17–1.

 University of Michigan

 In September 1927, Courtright was hired as an assistant football coach at the University of Michigan.
 He served in that capacity from 1927 to 1936.

-Courtright was also the head golf coach at Michigan from 1929 to 1944.
-His teams won two NCAA National Championships (1934–1935), and he coached two NCAA individual champions, Johnny Fischer (1932) and Chuck Kocsis (1936).
-His 1943 Michigan golf team was also the runner up in the NCAA National Championship.
+Courtright was also the head golf coach at Michigan from 1936 to 1944.
+He coached NCAA individual champion Chuck Kocsis (1936) and 1943 Michigan golf team was also the runner up in the NCAA National Championship.

 In 1942, he was also appointed as the head coach of Michigan's wrestling team while regular coach Cliff Keen was serving in the military.
 In addition to the NCAA golf championship, Courtright's teams won eight Big Ten Conference golf championships and one Big Ten wrestling championship.
 In August 1944, Courtright reported that he had received notice from the University of Michigan that his coaching position was being terminated, effective November 1, 1944, for economic reasons.